Thomas Lanigan-Schmidt: Artwork

+His work has also been likened to the religious-themed tinfoil-covered thrones of art brut artist James Hampton.
+He is sometimes grouped with the Pattern and Decoration art movement, though he says that is "retrospective craziness".

+His art is noted for its incorporation of Catholic iconography.
+Joe Brainard is also cited as an influence with his use of decorative collage and queer and religious themes.

 He has been referenced as an antecedent to Jeff Koons in the intentional use of kitsch in art.

 Lanigan-Schmidt's work has been included in major art museum survey exhibits.
 His art was in the 1984 Venice Biennale, and his trip there inspired his 1985 Venetian Glass Series.
 His foil rats and drag queens produced in the 1970s were included in the 1995 exhibit "In A Different Light" at the Berkeley Art Museum, which was curated by Lawrence Rinder and Nayland Blake.

 His art was included in the 1991 Whitney Biennial as well as the Whitney Museum's survey of 20th-century art, "The American century: art & culture 1900-2000."

-Lanigan-Schmidt was an associate of the underground filmmaker Jack Smith.
-He participated in at least one of Smith's performances, "Withdrawal from Orchid Lagoon".

-He was interviewed in the documentary Jack Smith and the Destruction of Atlantis.

-Another member of Lanigan-Schmidt's circle was Charles Ludlam.

-Lanigan-Schmidt, who is openly gay was present at the Stonewall riots, a seminal moment in gay history, and is one of the few recognized veterans still living.

-Shortly after the riot started, he was photographed with a group of other young people by photographer Fred W. McDarrah.

-Lanigan-Schmidt appears in the film Stonewall in a documentary segment.

-An installation art piece by Lanigan-Schmidt, Mother Stonewall and the Golden Rats commemorated the events at the Stonewall Inn.